 Everywhere else in the world investors expect to pay tax on capital gains.
 And that just gets priced into valuations and stock option calculations. ↩︎

 Historically people ranked good deeds based on what was considered most likely to get them into heaven when they died.
 Now we rank property purchases based on estimated capital gains.
 Same logic, I suppose. ↩︎

 A capital gains tax on property, exempting the family home, pool house, in-ground swimming pool, tennis/basketball court and grounds.— Rowan Simpson (@rowansimpson) September 8, 2017

-Westpac chief economist Dominick Stephens hit the nail on the head in this 2016 article:
+Westpac chief economist Dominick Stephens hit the nail on the head: